jeanettesa/ctf-writeups/2020/UnicornCTF/infected/infected.md

 from itertools import combinations

 def changeFile(file, fromRange, toRange):
-    # Store the exhaustive list of any two byte values of the CRC
+    # Store the list of any two bytes of the CRC
     comb = combinations(list(range(fromRange, toRange)), 2)
     with open(file, 'a+') as f:
         data = f.read()
         # m lets us access the individual bits of the file
         m = mmap.mmap(f.fileno(), 0)

-        # Go through the exhaustive list of any two byte values of the CRC
+        # Go through the list of any two bytes of the CRC
         for i in list(comb):
             # Storing the byte indexes
             firstByte = i[0]
             secondByte = i[1]

-            #Storing the original byte values (as they need to be restored later)
+            # Storing the original byte values (as they need to be restored later)
             origFirstByte = m[firstByte]
             origSecondByte = m[secondByte]

             # Loop to systematically change the byte values: i contains the value we will
-            # set the first byte to, j contains the values of the second byte
+            # set the first byte to, j contains the value we will set the second byte to
             for i in range(0, 256):
                 for j in range(0, 256):
                     m[firstByte] = i